iowastateuniversity-programanalysis/hydrogen/README.md

 ### Building Hydrogen
 1) Before building the project, make sure the [dependencies](#dependencies) are met.
 You can also make use of the [docker image](https://hub.docker.com/r/ashwinkj/hydrogen_env), where the environment is already set up for you.
-2) Clone `Hydrogen` from GitLab.
+2) Clone `Hydrogen` from GitHub.
 If you are using the Docker, you can clone it into `/home/Hydrogen/MVICFG` folder.
 3) Compile `Hydrogen` with the help of `CMakeLists.txt`.
 You can also use `GNU Make`, if that is the preferred method.
 4) Assuming you are using the Docker and Ninja, the steps would be like below.
 But first [install](https://docs.docker.com/install/) Docker using the recommended method for your system.
 ```sh